gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 ```
 $ gcc simple.c
 ```
+> Note: $ is known as the Bash Prompt, which means you can enter a command and press Enter to execute it.

 An executable is named a.out by default.
 To view the list of files in a current directory, use the `ls` command:
 ```